JOHNNYMACONNY/silver-fortnight/docs/CARD_STANDARDIZATION_AND_PROFILE_FIXES.md

 - ✅ **NEW**: `ChallengesPage` now renders `ChallengeCard` for both recommended and filtered lists, using a footer slot for CTA buttons (View/Join)
   - Tabs added for All / Active / My Challenges to improve discovery
   - “Joined” detection supports both `userChallenge.id` and `userChallenge.challengeId` shapes
+  - Progression → Filters: `ThreeTierProgressionUI` tier clicks navigate to `ChallengesPage` with the `type` query param; `ChallengesPage` applies it to `selectedType`
+  - Empty-states per tab and a “Clear filters” control added to `ChallengesPage` for graceful UX with no results
+  - Recommendations enriched to prefer user’s recent categories and difficulty band

 ## ✅ Implementation Steps - ALL COMPLETED